ethanokamura/perfectline/src/content/cpp-101/array.md

 2. Define the name of the array.
 3. Use the `[]` operator to signify that you want to create an array.
 4. Define the size of the array (how many elements are inside it).
 5. (Optionally) set default values for the items in the array using curly brackets.
-Be sure to seperate each element with a comma.
+Be sure to separate each element with a comma.

 There are a few ways to initialize an array.
 Here are 3 examples:
 ```cpp